Recorders (Garklein, Soprano, Alto, Tenor)

 Go here to the German version

 The recorder is a beak flute with a narrow flue and a sharp slit.
-Garklein, soprano, alto and tenor are shown above.
-Normally recorders have an inversely conical bored tube but instruments with a cylindrical bored tube exist too.
-The recorder has 8 fingerholes including a hole for the left thumb.
-Crossfingerings can be used and they are required to play in the overblowing range.
-The instrument only has a small range to slide the tones.
-The fingerholes for the two lowest tones are constructed as double-holes since the Renaissance to play the instrument fully cromatic.
+Recorders have eight fingerholes including a hole for left thumb.
+Cross fingerings can be used and they are required to play in overblowing range.
+Recorders only have a small range to slide tones.
+Fingerholes for the two lowest tones are constructed as double-holes since the Renaissance to play recorders fully cromatic.
 Some keys were introduced in this aera as well to handle large instruments.
 Recorders mostly produce a gentle and restrained sound that's sometimes a little bit dull or smoky too.
 However solo instruments often sounds more powerfully.
-The scale has a range of about 2-3 octaves whereby it's overblown up to three times.
+Scale range is about two to three octaves whereby recorders are overblown up to three times.
 Recorders overblow at first time into the octave, at second time into the twelfth and at third time into the fifteenth.
-The lowest notes can be overblown into higher ranges on large instruments.
+Lowest tones can be overblown into higher ranges on larger instruments.
 This enables to use these instruments as a kind of natural tone flute.
 Using special blowing techniques enables to play some intentional dirty tones.

 Recorder-like instruments belong to the oldest instruments of the world.
 They are already documented in prehistoric time with artifacts.
-The recorder is known since the 11. century in Europe in her modern kind (without keys).
-It is build in imitation of the vocal quartet with soprano, alto, tenor and bass as a whole family since the Renaissance like the most instruments of this aera.
+The recorder itself is known since the 11. century in Europe in her modern kind (without keys).
+It is build in imitation of vocal quartet with soprano, alto, tenor and bass as a whole family since the Renaissance like the most instruments of this aera.
 Higher and lower sounding instruments are build too.
-The c/f-pitch has come to stay as among the most renaissance wood-wind instruments:
+Today most recorders are build in c/f-pitch but instruments in other pitches existed and still exists too.
+Recorders in c/f-pitch are listed below:

 Nowadays the term "recorder" is used as a negative term for cheap soprano recorders of inferior quality those are produced in mass production since the second half of the 20. century.
 These "instruments" normally sound so horrible that you can effectively spoil every humans fun on handmade music.